ameuret/zed-spritesheet/README.md

  mature and ship.
 Frankly nobody is supposed to handle these versions.
 This label is useful for communication.

- As semver wishes me to be clear about the API, the supported API is whatever appears when you run `bundle exec rspec` in the source directory, except features marked as pending.
+ As semver wishes me to be clear about the API, the supported API is whatever appears when you run `bundle exec rake` in the source directory, except features marked as pending.
 Note: You can get a clean copy of this gem source by typing `gem unpack zed-spritesheet`.